Most organisations can explain decisions.

 What is Execution Admissibility Assurance?

-No action with institutional consequence is allowed to execute unless it is admissible at the moment it becomes binding (T=0).
+No action with institutional consequence should execute unless it is admissible at the moment it becomes binding (T=0).

 At that moment: